Saturday, May 17, 2025

 Room TBD

 Mast cell tumors are one of the most common cancers in dogs, and most mast cell tumors can be cured with surgery alone.
-However, some particularly aggressive tumors are locally invasive with high risk for recurrence and early metastasis.
-Identifying the bad actors and devising thoughtful diagnostic, staging and treatment strategies while avoiding excessive testing and over treatment of indolent mast cell tumors can be challenging.
+However, some particularly aggressive tumors are locally invasive with a high risk for recurrence and early metastasis.
+Identifying the bad actors and devising thoughtful diagnostic, staging, and treatment strategies while avoiding excessive testing and overtreatment of indolent mast cell tumors can be challenging.
 This session reviews the importance of the medical history, interpreting cytology and histopathology reports, when to consider prognostic panels, and devising a treatment plan.

 Learning Objectives: